yuja/jj/docs/revsets.md

 * `description(pattern)`: Commits that have a description matching the given [string pattern](#string-patterns).

+  A non-empty description is usually terminated with newline character.
+For example, `description(exact:"")` matches commits without description, and `description(exact:"foo\n")` matches commits with description `"foo\n"`.

+* `subject(pattern)`: Commits that have a subject matching the given [string pattern](#string-patterns).
+A subject is the first line of the description (without newline character.)

 * `author(pattern)`: Commits with the author's name or email matching the given [string pattern](#string-patterns).
 Equivalent to `author_name(pattern) |
   author_email(pattern)`.